 Ampere (Amp): Unit of measurement for an electric current.
 Metaphorically, it’s the volume of water flowing through a pipe.

 Amp-hour: amount of energy charge in a battery that will give you one ampere for one hour.
-As an example, one AA battery has a capacity of two to three ampere hours.
+As an example, one AA battery has a capacity of two to three amp hours, and our batteries have 200 amp hours.

 Battery Bank: a group of batteries wired together to store more power than a single battery would hold.
 These battery banks store electricity created by solar panels.
 After the battery stores the energy, it is then used at any point.